 There’s much more than this high-level review can present, so check the Salesforce site for more.
 Let me finish this part of the piece by pointing out additional research from IDC, which forecasts 9 million new jobs and $1.6 trillion in new revenues for Salesforce customers by 2026.
 It’s an evergreen report that demonstrates the power and importance of the Salesforce ecosystem, and it has me thinking differently about the tech world.

 Emerged as Essential

-There’s also a good deal of overlap between essential vendors in areas like database, operating systems, major applications, cloud support, and application development and maintenance platforms.
-Even hardware can rise to the level of essentialness; consider the multiple appliances Oracle delivers that accelerate and secure database performance for instance.
+There’s also a good deal of overlap between essential vendors in areas like databases, operating systems, major applications, cloud support, and application development and maintenance platforms.
+Even hardware can rise to the level of essentialness; consider the multiple appliances Oracle delivers that accelerate and secure database performance, for instance.

 Streaming Service for B2B Pros

 Salesforce+, a broadcast network, got its shake-down cruise at Dreamforce and did well.
 It was used effectively to broadcast four streaming channels that served as the tracks of the show.
 One screen showed what was happening in the moment, and another acted as a program guide for the event.